 Rather than directly promote Digital Altitude themselves this particular affiliate has quite cleverly built their own sales funnel and began leveraging affiliates to do the heavy-lifting for them.

 And to make the Aspire Millionaire an attractive offer for affiliates to promote they are paying them $60 commissions for each person they get to sign up to Digital Altitude through their Aspire Millionaire system.

-It might sound strange that they would pay more than the initial buy-in price but the reason they can do this is because they know that they will earn more money as the members progress through the system & purchase the high-ticket products.
+It might sound strange that they would pay more than the initial buy-in price but the reason they can do this is that they know that they will earn more money as the members progress through the system & purchase the high-ticket products.

-In fact the creator of the Aspire Millionaire system can actually earn $10,000+ commissions from one single person through Digital Altitude so it becomes quite easy to see how they can afford to pay people $60 to promote the front-end $37 offer.
+In fact, the creator of the Aspire Millionaire system can actually earn $10,000+ commissions from one single person through Digital Altitude so it becomes quite easy to see how they can afford to pay people $60 to promote the front-end $37 offer.